PASSAIC COUNTY BOARD OF CHOSEN FREEHOLDERS

 7.8 UNIFORM AND MAINTENANCE ALLOWANCE

-1. Uniform allowance: Full time employees who have completed their probationary period will receive a $1,325.00 uniform allowance for 2002.
-Supervising Juvenile Detention Officers’ and Training Officers’ shall receive a uniform and maintenance allowance increase of $100 for each year of the contract.
+1. Full time employees who have completed their probationary period received a $1325.00 uniform allowance in 2002.
+The uniform allowance to full time employees who have completed their probationary period for 2003 has been paid minus the $100 increase for 2003.
+Full time employees who have completed their probationary period will receive a $100 increase in their respective uniform and maintenance allowance each year of the contract.
+Communication Officers will receive the same uniform allowance as Juvenile Detention Officers.
 The uniform allowance shall be considered to have been incorporated into base pay effective January 1, 2003.
-The uniform allowance for 2003 has been paid, minus the $100 for 2003, but not incorporated into base salary.
 Employees shall be responsible for all costs associated with the care, maintenance, alteration, repair, replacement, cleaning, dry cleaning, and/or rental of his/her uniform.
-Members of the unit acknowledge and agree that they shall not be entitled to any additional compensation, benefits or overtime in connection with the care, maintenance, alteration, repair, replacement, cleaning, dry cleaning, and/or rental of his/her uniform, including but not limited to shirts, pants, jackets, coats and belts.
+Members of the unit acknowledge and agree that they shall not be entitled to any additional compensation, benefits or overtime in connection with the care, maintenance, alteration, repair, replacement, cleaning, dry cleaning, and/or rental of his/her uniform, including but not limited to shirts, pants, jackets, coats, and belts.

 2. Any employee reporting for work not in dress code will be sent home.